vimlet/eon/eon-framework/docs/md/tutorial/[2]Tutorial/[2]To-Do List Tutorial.md

  ## Dynamic components
  Once the static components are declared, we establish dynamic functionality in order to add the list items.

- The button for adding the new item will trigger the `addItem()` function, which will store the vc-text input value and send it to the `setValue()` function.
+ The button for adding the new item will trigger the `addItem()` function, which will store the eon-text input value and send it to the `setValue()` function.
 ``` [javascript]
 function addItem() {
-    var textbox = document.querySelector("vc-text");
+    var textbox = document.querySelector("eon-text");
     var textboxValue = textbox.value;

     if (textboxValue != "") {
         // Call function to set the new list item
         setItem(textboxValue);

-        // Reestablishes the vc-text value
+        // Reestablishes the eon-text value
         textbox.setValue("");
         textbox.value = "";
     }